Spanish Armed Forces

 The Spanish Armed Forces are in charge of guaranteeing the sovereignty and independence of the Kingdom of Spain, defending its territorial integrity and the constitutional order, according to the functions entrusted to them by the Constitution of 1978.
 They are composed of: the Army, the Air and Space Force, the Navy, the Royal Guard, and the Military Emergencies Unit, as well as the so-called Common Corps.

 Spain occupies a prominent position in the structure of NATO, which it joined in 1982.
-Yet, it spends significantly less than 2% of GDP on defence, as advised by NATO.
-This puts it among the countries with the lowest spending within NATO.
+Nevertheless, it spends less than the minimum of 2% of GDP on defence recommended by NATO.

 Spain has the oldest Marine Infantry in the world and the oldest permanent military units in the world: the Infantry Regiment "Inmemorial del Rey" No. 1 and the Infantry Regiment "Soria" No. 9.

 History

 After the long Reconquista ending in 1492, Spain evolved into Europe's foremost power with the voyages of Christopher Columbus the same year, leading to Spain acquiring vast lands in the Americas and conquering a number of overseas civilizations in the decades to come.
 The period of reconquest of Iberia had ended, and now Spain entered an era of overseas conquest spearheaded by conquistadors.
 The conquest of the Aztec Empire, the conquest of the Inca Empire and the conquest of the Philippines ensued propelling Spain to the foremost military superpower of the time.
 Spain was also victorious over the French in the Italian Wars, annexing southern Italy.
 During the reign of Charles V and Philip II, Spain reached the peak of its power with the Spanish Empire spanning 19.4 million square km of the Earth's surface, a total of 13% being the first empire which the Sun never sets.
 By the mid 17th century Spain had been militarily weakened by the Thirty Years War, the Eighty Years War along with financial problems, and the lack of reforms, though still holding firm to the bulk of the American Continent.